 Three Standards – One Box

-Measurements International’s recently launched Automated Artifact Calibrator (1330A) is a highly versatile, accurate instrument that meets laboratory requirements for automated artifact calibration (to assign values to internally generated parameters) on calibrators and DMMs.
+Measurements International’s recently launched Artifact Transfer Standard (1330A) is a highly versatile, accurate instrument that meets laboratory requirements for automated artifact calibration (to assign values to internally generated parameters) on calibrators and DMMs.

 This process is typically performed using a small number of standards at recommended calibration intervals indicated in the calibrator or DMM manufacturers manual.
 The 1330A is composed of a temperature-controlled instrument enclosure, three reference standards, and a battery backup.
-Power supply is external (part of the power cable).
+A power supply is external (part of the power cable).

 |Clear connection for JVolt Comparison of 10 V Zener.||Providing highest level traceability.|